APAF-bioinformatics/ProteomeScholaR/README.md

 ## Setup Instructions

 1. Install RStudio Desktop and R if you haven't already (use button above)
-2. Download the setup script using the button above
+2. Download the setup script using the button above (right click + save as)
 3. Open the downloaded file in RStudio
 4. Change the project name at the top of the script (optional: specify custom directory)
 5. Run the entire script (Ctrl+A then Ctrl+Enter)